 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Edgworth has appeared include Edgeworth, Edgworth, Edgeware, Edgeworthe and others.

 Early Notables of the Edgworth family (pre 1700)

-More information is included under the topic Early Edgworth Notables in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) are included under the topic Early Edgworth Notables in all our PDF Extended History products and printed products wherever possible.